tolitsg/table-files/README.md

-copy files on one folder
+copy files on one folder, then run [folder]/tb/tb.exe
-Run [folder]/tb/tb.exe